tramitit/guides/en/spain/public_transport_card_application.md

 ---
-title: "Public Transport Card Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
+- Spain
+date: '2024-06-07'
-description: "Comprehensive guide on how to apply for a public transport card in Madrid and Barcelona"
+description: Discover how to get a Public Transport Card in Spain for convenient travel in Madrid and Barcelona.
+Ideal for tourists, residents, and monthly users alike.
 draft: false
+meta_title: 'Public Transport Card in Spain: Access Metro, Bus & Tram'
+title: 'Public Transport Card in Spain: Access Metro, Bus & Tram'
-translationKey: "spain-public_transport_card_application"
+translationKey: spain-public_transport_card_application
 ---

 ## Description
 ### What is it?